September 23, 2025

-“It’s a rapidly evolving area, but that’s what makes it fascinating to cover,” says Gold, a Toronto pension lawyer who serves as one of the program directors for OsgoodePD’s Certificate in ESG, Sustainability, Climate Risk and the Law.
+“It’s a rapidly evolving area, but that’s what makes it fascinating to cover,” says Gold, a Toronto pension lawyer who serves as one of the program chairs for OsgoodePD’s National Forum on ESG and Climate Risk Law.

 “There are always issues that look different today than they did a year ago.
 And they will look different again 12 months from now,” he adds.